star-arts-ll/palmhost/README.md

 # palmhost
-Palmhost is a free open-source server management panel.
+Palmhost is a free open-source server management panel. (will be)